-3. coi his wit nquer s story, pe walk by the Spirit and you will not gratify the desires of the flesh.
-Since all of us struggle to sin throughout our whole lives, these verses are challenging to understand and apply!
-Throughout cople have argued that 'spiritual Christians' can live sinless lives, but that doesn't seem to line up criptural witness.
-How should we understand the ongoing struggle between flesh and spirit?
-Romans 7:4-6 What was true of us while we were living in the flesh? ii.
-What has happened to those of us who now belong to another [Christ]? iii.
-What two things are now possible for us to "do" because we belong to Christ? b.
-Read i.
-Romans 7:15-25 Despite this new standing, Christians still have an on-going battle against the "flesh".
-How does Paul explain our warring motivations and desires? ii.
-What emotions does he express as he summarizes this battle? iii.
+- 3. But I say, walk by the Spirit and you will not gratify the desires of the flesh.
+Since all of us struggle to conquer sin throughout our whole lives, these verses are challenging to understand and apply!
+Throughout history, people have argued that 'spiritual Christians' can live sinless lives, but that doesn't seem to line up with the scriptural witness.
+How should we understand the ongoing struggle between flesh and spirit? - a.
+Read Romans 7:4-6 - i.
+What was true of us while we were living in the flesh? - ii.
+What has happened to those of us who now belong to another [Christ]? - iii.
+What two things are now possible for us to "do" because we belong to Christ? - b.
+Read Romans 7:15-25 - i.
+Despite this new standing, Christians still have an on-going battle against the "flesh".
+How does Paul explain our warring motivations and desires? - ii.
+What emotions does he express as he summarizes this battle? - iii.
 To whom does he turn, as he summarizes this battle?
 Who can save us from it?

+c.
+Read Romans 8:1-17

-C. Read i.
-Romans 8:1-17 What is true of those who are in Christ Jesus? :: 1.
+- i.
+What is true of those who are in Christ Jesus? - 1.
 Stop and praise God for this reality!
-If you are a follower of Jesus, this is true of you!!! ii. iii.
-What are we supposed to DO in light of this reality (verses 5-8)?
-HOW can we do this (verses 12-14)?

-1. How have the passages on the flesh and the Spirit in Galatians and Romans challenged or encouraged you this week?
+If you are a follower of Jesus, this is true of you!!! - ii.
+What are we supposed to DO in light of this reality (verses 5-8)? - iii.
+HOW can we do this (verses 12-14)? - 1.
+How have the passages on the flesh and the Spirit in Galatians and Romans challenged or encouraged you this week?